-The Museum welcomes visitors and their dogs all year round, with seasonal changes to opening hours.
+The Museum welcomes visitors and their dogs all year round.
 If you would like to visit us as a group we are also able to provide talks and can open specially during the evenings if requested in advance.
 We warmly welcome people with special needs.
 Please see our IMMERSIVE 3-D TOUR which will show you how the museum is laid out and what to expect on your visit.
 If you have specific access requirements please see our accessibility information below, or contact us.

 Charges, Directions and Visitor Information